alfrix/docs/docs/library/snes9x.md

 ## Features

-RetroArch-level settings or features that the Snes9x core respects.
+Frontend-level settings or features that the Snes9x core respects.

 | Feature           | Supported |
 |-------------------|:---------:|